Wire Basics - Opening and Closing Jump Rings

 by Judy Larson

-Learning how to open and close jump rings in the correct manner is not hard, but it is an essential skill to learn.
+Learning to open and close jump rings correctly is not difficult, but it is an essential skill.

 Judy Larson's Wire Basics - Opening and Closing Jump Rings - , General Education, , wire basics opening and closing jump rings